elb-pr/.github/CONTRIBUTING.md

 - Observe actual output: CLI output, API responses, rendered UI, screenshots
 - Evidence goes in the PR Testing section — commands run, outputs observed, screenshots
-- The verified commit SHA and file manifest must match what is in the PR.
+- The verified commit SHA and file manifest must match what is in the PR

 ## Review Gates